jonlee48/image-mosaics/docs/index.md

 As we can see this result is a lot better and the transition feels smooth.

+## 5 - Additional bells and whistles
-### 5.2 - Augmented Reality
+### 5.1 - Augmented Reality

 The goal for this feature was to simulate the idea of having a painting on a wall.

 {% include image names="videos/original-vid.gif" height="350" %}

 We started with the video above, a video of a wall.
 On the wall was a sheet of paper that had a checkerboard printed on it.
-Using an OpenCV function, we were able to automatically find the 4 corners of the checkerboard so that they could be used in computing the homography between an individual frame of the video and an image of a paitning.
+Using an OpenCV function, `cv2.findChessboardCorners`, we were able to automatically find the 4 corners of the checkerboard so that they could be used in computing the homography between an individual frame of the video and an image of a paitning.
 We used Van Gogh's iconic Starry Night as the painting.

 A high-level psuedocode algorithm for this feature is as follows:
 ```